Forbes (NSW)

 Table Chart PROFILE FAQ

-Forbes features high concentrations of lone person households, with a fairly typical median household size
+Forbes features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.4% of all households, including 22.4% couples with children, 29.7% couples without children, and 12.6% single parent families.
-Non-family households constitute the remaining 34.6%, with lone person households at 32.1% and group households comprising 2.4% of the total.
-The median household size is 2.3 people, which aligns with the average for the Rest of NSW.
+Family households comprise 65.4% of all households, including 22.4% couples with children, 29.7% couples without children, and 12.6% single parent families.
+Non-family households account for the remaining 34.6%, with lone person households at 32.1% and group households comprising 2.4%.
+The median household size is 2.3 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households